ccg-v/inception/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`docker container run my_image_name figlet hello!`

-[^1]: The *Docker client* is the command line tool that allows the user to interact with the *Docker daemon*[^2]

-[^2]: The *Docker daemon* is the background service running on the host that manages building, running and distributing Docker containers.

 ## Creating our images using a Dockerfile

 What we have just created is a static binary image, that is, a file system with the modified files, executables and configs.
 These are "raw binary files" in the sense that it’s just the built, saved state of the container at that moment.
-- This image can be run but you don't know how it was built
+- This image can be run but you don't know how it was built.
-- You can't easily reproduce, modify or update its content unless you <ins>reverse-engineer</ins> it
+- You can't easily reproduce, modify or update its content unless you reverse-engineer it.

 A Dockerfile

+<font color="red">This text is red!</font>

+<p style="color:blue">Make this text blue.</p>

+[^1]: The *Docker client* is the command line tool that allows the user to interact with the *Docker daemon*[^2]

+[^2]: The *Docker daemon* is the background service running on the host that manages building, running and distributing Docker containers.